predict-idlab/pyRDF2Vec/CONTRIBUTING.rst

 The project being new, there are many opportunities for contributions:

-1. `Add a new embedding technique <#add-a-new-embedding-technique>`__: the field of natural language processing is advancing rapidly.
-As such, many of the techniques used in the original implementation of RDF2Vec were outdated.
+1. `Add a new embedding technique <#add-a-new-embedding-technique>`__: offer a new possibility to have potentially better results when training a corpus of walks.
-2. `Add a new walking strategy <#add-a-new-walking-strategy>`__: add your own custom walking algorithm.
+2. `Add a new walking strategy <#add-a-new-walking-strategy>`__: offer a new possibility to extract walks in a Knowledge Graph.
-3. `Add a new sampling strategy <#add-a-new-sampling-strategy>`__: heuristically sample when extracting walks for scalability.
+3. `Add a new sampling strategy <#add-a-new-sampling-strategy>`__: offer a new possibility of assigning weights to links in a Knowledge Graph.
+4. `Add a new connector <#add-a-new-connector>`__: offer a new possibility to extend the use of ``pyRDF2Vec`` to other syntax and file formats in RDF.
-4. `Improve the online
+5. `Improve the online documentation <#improve-the-online-documentation>`__:
-   documentation <#improve-the-online-documentation>`__: correcting
-   spelling mistakes and using better sentence structures may help to better understand the use of ``pyRDF2Vec``.
+   correcting spelling mistakes and using better sentence structures may help to better understand the use of ``pyRDF2Vec``.
-5. `Submit your bugs and
-   suggestions <#submit-your-bugs-and-suggestions>`__: reproduce the bug you encountered with ``pyRDF2Vec`` and/or suggest your ideas for the development of ``pyRDF2Vec``, would help us to improve this library.
+6. `Submit your bugs and suggestions <#submit-your-bugs-and-suggestions>`__: reproduce the bug you encountered with ``pyRDF2Vec`` and/or suggest your ideas for the development of ``pyRDF2Vec``, would help us to improve this library.
-6. `Improve the code <#improve-the-code>`__: whether by refactoring or optimizing the complexity of certain functions, if an implementation seems not adequate to you, do not hesitate to modify it by opening a pull request, or to inform us by opening an issue.
+7. `Improve the code <#improve-the-code>`__: whether by refactoring or optimizing the complexity of certain functions, if an implementation seems not adequate to you, do not hesitate to modify it by opening a pull request, or to inform us by opening an issue.